 When you travel a lot, be it for business or pleasure, it might become difficult to remember that not everyone is as fortunate when it comes to travel.
-In fact, would you believe that eleven percent of Americans have never even traveled outside the state where they were born?
+I’m not talking about “pausing” travel due to COVID-19.
+I mean, well, would you believe that eleven percent of Americans have never even traveled outside the state where they were born?
 Read on for some more interesting statistics…

 Commissioned by Victorinox (manufacturers of luggage and Swiss Army Knives), a marketing research study of 2,000 Americans was conducted via survey to get an idea of U.S. citizens’ travel experiences and to find out why people didn’t travel more.

 The results are pretty surprising and might even explain a little bit about why Americans have some knowledge gaps about the rest of the world.
 Take a look…

 - 11% percent of the respondents have never traveled outside of the state where they were born.

 - 54% of those who were surveyed have visited 10 states or less.